 When researching how much Google Ads cost, it’s essential to understand how the platform works.
 That’s because the design of Google’s auction system plays a role in your Google Ads cost and understanding this system can help you build a realistic budget for your campaigns.

 Google Ads utilizes an auction model to determine both ad placement and cost.
 An ad auction begins when a user searches for something on Google.
 If the search query matches up with keywords that advertisers are actively bidding on, eligible ads go to auction.

 Within the auction, ad placement and cost per click are determined by an advertisement’s Ad Rank.
 Your ad’s ad rank is based on two things – your maximum bid for that specific keyword, and your ad’s quality score.

-As a brief overview, your ad’s QS is determined by a combination of its relevance to the keyword that triggered it, its click through rate (how many users click on it vs. how many times it’s been shown), and the quality of whatever page users land on after clicking your ad.
+As a brief overview, though, your ad’s QS is determined by a combination of its relevance to the keyword that triggered it, its click through rate (how many users click on it vs. how many times it’s been shown), and the quality of whatever page users land on after clicking your ad.

-So, if your maximum bid for a certain keyword is $4, and your ad has a QS of 8, your Ad Rank is 32.
+So, if your maximum bid for a specific keyword is $4, and your ad has a QS of 8, your Ad Rank is 32.
 Within a single auction, whoever ends up with the highest Ad Rank wins the top advertising spot.

-Google also uses Ad Rank to calculate how much you actually end up paying per click.
+Google also uses Ad Rank to calculate how much you end up paying per click.
 The formula they use to calculate your actual CPC is: (Ad Rank of the ad below yours) / (Your QS) + $0.01.

 Here’s a quick example to illustrate what I mean:

-The most important takeaway here is that you can actually end up spending less while maintaining a higher ad position if your ad has a stellar QS.
+The most important takeaway here is that you can end up spending less while maintaining a higher ad position if your ad has a stellar QS.